JS-DevTools/npm-publish/README.md

 ## Features

 - 🧠 **Smart**<br>
-  Only publishes if the version number in `package.json` differs from the latest on NPM.
+  Only publishes if the version number in `package.json` differs from the latest on NPM

 - 🛠 **Configurable**<br>
-  Customize the version-checking behavior, the registry URL, and path of your package.
+  Customize the version-checking behavior, the registry URL, and path of your package

 - 🔐 **Secure**<br>
   Keeps your NPM access token secret.
-Doesn't write it to `~/.npmrc`.
+Doesn't write it to `~/.npmrc`

 - ⚡ **Fast**<br>
-  100% JavaScript (which is faster than Docker) and bundled to optimize loading time.
+  100% JavaScript (which is faster than Docker) and bundled to optimize loading time

 - 📤 **Outputs**<br>
   Exposes the old and new version numbers, and the type of change (major, minor, patch, etc.) as variables that you can use in your workflow.